Metrics and Monitoring for AI Search Visibility Today

 Implementing real time monitoring pipelines and telemetry

-Introduce a list of pipeline components that are commonly required for robust monitoring.
+Pipeline components that are commonly required for robust

 Ingestion buses for streaming query and click events.